 Around 90% of the Fortune 5000 are incorporated here!
 Obviously, there are some very good reasons why.

 One of the biggest reasons is their massive Chancery Court system that specializes in quickly dealing with corporate legal issues.
-The infrastructure is there to support businesses quickly and efficiency with strong business protection and a strong business veil.
+The infrastructure is there to support businesses quickly and efficiently with strong business protection and a strong business veil.

 Large companies like Uber and Facebook may get sued 100 times per day.
 Delaware has the capacity to handle issues at a large scale, and that’s why this is the top choice for big business.